-As of the date of this annual report, 61,400 shares of our common stock were available for issuance under the 2010 Equity Incentive Plan and 2,000,000 common shares were available for issuance under the 2011 Equity Incentive Plan.
+As of the date of this annual report, 32,093 common shares were available for issuance under the 2011 Equity Incentive Plan.

 C. Board Practices

 Our board of directors is divided into three classes with only one class of directors being elected in each year and following the initial term for each such class, each class will serve a three-year term.
 The initial term of our board of directors is as follows: